-First off, you can get a home insurance quote on its own.
+As of this writing, you can get a home insurance quote on its own.
 But you can’t get an auto insurance quote on its own.
-That means if you’re interested in auto insurance, you’re forced into bundling it with home insurance at the present time on Policygenius.
+That means if you’re interested in auto insurance, you’re forced into bundling it with home insurance.

 Bundling typically gives you a discount.
 But if you’re not a homeowner, Policygenius may not be ideal for you in this respect.
-In that case, the best you can do is enter your email and wait until they launch their auto-only shopping tool.
+In that case, the best you can do is enter your email and wait until the company launches its auto-only shopping tool.

-However, if the bundling thing does work for you, Policygenius makes it easy on the front end to input your info with their PolicyScan software.
+If the bundling thing does work for you, Policygenius makes it easy on the front end to input your information with their PolicyScan software.

-With PolicyScan, you can simply upload a pdf, screenshot or photo of the declarations page from your existing home and auto policies.
-(The declarations page is the page that shows your current policy information, and lists your coverages, deductibles and costs.)
+PolicyScan lets you upload a pdf, screenshot or photo of the declarations page from your existing home and auto policies.
+(The declarations page is the page that shows your current policy information, and lists the amounts for your coverage, deductible and costs.)

 Once you upload those files, PolicyScan will screen-scrape the data and enter it for you.